dt-alliances-workshops/azure-eztravel/README.md

 # Repo Structure

 1. `provision-scripts/` - If not done in advance by the workshop instructor, this folder contains a script for a learner to enter in information such as Dynatrace URL and Azure subscription.
-This information then read by the scripts and other script then provisions and sets up the workshop Azure compute resources.
+This information is then read by the scripts that then provisions and setup the workshop Azure compute resources.
 1. `app-scripts/` - These scripts are called by the scripts in `provision-scripts/` folder to install workshop sample applications.
-A learner generally would not run these directly.
+A learner generally would not run these directly, but they could if they needed to start or stop the applications.
-1. `workshop-config/` - If not done in advance by the workshop instructor, this folder contains the script to setup the Dynatrace configuration for the learners Dynatrace tenant.
+1. `workshop-config/` - If not done in advance by the workshop instructor, this folder contains the scripts to setup the Dynatrace configuration for the learners Dynatrace tenant.
 1. `learner-scripts/` - This folder contains the scripts a learner would use in workshop labs.

 See the README files in the subfolders for additional details.